 Although every individual must consent to a decision before it is adopted, if there are any objections, it is not the choice of the individual alone to determine if an objection prevents the proposal from being adopted.
 Every objection or concern must first be presented before the group and either resolved or validated.
 A valid objection is one in keeping with all previous decisions of the group and based upon the commonly-held principles or foundation adopted by the group.
-The objection must not only address the concerns of the individual, but it must also be in the best interest of the group as a whole.
-If the objection is not based upon the foundation, or is in contradiction with a prior decision, it is not valid for the group, and therefore, out of order.
+The objection must not only address the conate for anyone to suggest a moment of silence to calm and refocus energy.